Ready to Hike? Click HERE. Read This.

 The trail switchbacks up from Duskin Creek and continues along the side of a ridge about 100 feet above the creek.
 The trail is lined with stone slab; use caution, especially in wet or icy conditions.

-Mile 6.7 (2.4) The remnants of an old mine are on the ridge to the right above this portion of the trail.
-The site cannot be seen from the trail; a sign marked the site at one time but no longer exists.
-Two mine openings, some rubble, and a few concrete remnants are all that still exist on the ridge above the trail.
-CAUTION: Do not attempt to enter either of the openings; the soil and rock in this vicinity is extremely unstable.
-Also, the State of Tennessee has closed all caves, mines, and sinkholes on state-owned land in an effort to prevent the spread of white nose syndrome in the indigenous bat population.
+An old mine once existed to the right along this portion of the trail.
+Not much can be seen today except for some rubble piles.
+A sign marked the site at one time, but no longer exists.
+There are two mine openings and some concrete construction remnants that still exist on the ridge above the trail.
+CAUTION: DO NOT ATTEMPT TO ENTER EITHER OF THE OPENINGS.
+THE SOIL AND ROCK IN THIS VICINITY IS EXTREMELY UNSTABLE.
+Further, the State of Tennessee has instituted a policy of closing all caves, mines and sinkholes on State owned land in an effort to prevent the spread of White Nose Fungus in the indigenous bat population.